na-na-hi/renget/archive/2yfuu.md

 “I’m sorry,” she breathed out.

 “I won’t make it on my own,” he screamed in frustration.
 Her eyes were losing focus, her consciousness shutting down to regulate the pain.

+He pulled out his radio, knowing that it no longer mattered if they tracked him, and started shouting into the void.

+“Mayday, Mayday!
+This maintenance tech, Allen Jensen, requesting backup on my position!
+My companion is injured and we cannot shake our pursuers!
+If you are out there, Zion, please respond!
+God . . . please . . . “ he cried out, but he knew that it was impossible for anyone to answer as quickly as he needed.

 This was it.
-Allen realized.
+Allen knew it.
 There was no making it out.
-The game was rigged from the start.

 As Kess slumped forward, Allan looked at the shuttles circling in, their side bays opening up to drop troops.
 He looked at the van, trashed and scorched.